The Pros & Cons of Marble Splashback

 • Granite: Known for its robustness, granite offers a vast spectrum of colours and patterns, providing a highly durable and low-maintenance option for splashbacks.
 Unlike marble, granite doesn’t easily scratch or etch, making it suitable for high-traffic kitchens.

 • Quartzite: Quartzite is appreciated for its hardness and resistance to heat and scratches, characteristics that are superior to marble’s.
-It showcases a stunning blend of colors and patterns that can rival marble’s aesthetic.
+It showcases a stunning blend of colours and patterns that can rival marble’s aesthetic.
 Quartzite’s durability makes it an excellent choice for splashbacks, though it lacks marble’s unique veining and classic appeal.

 • Limestone: Limestone provides a softer, more earthy appearance compared to marble.
 It offers a warm and inviting look but is more porous and susceptible to staining and scratching.
 Limestone requires regular sealing and careful maintenance to preserve its beauty over time.